oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 Old messages are removed one at a time once your prompt reaches the 2048 tokens limit.
 The context string is never truncated and is always kept at the top of the prompt.

+#### I am running pygmalion-6b locally and my responses are really bad.
+Why is that?

+Try using the first commit of the model, which can be downloaded like this:

+`python download-model.py PygmalionAI/pygmalion-6b --branch b8344bb4eb76a437797ad3b19420a13922aaabe1`

+See these discussions for more information: [GitHub](https://github.com/oobabooga/text-generation-webui/issues/14), [HuggingFace](https://huggingface.co/PygmalionAI/pygmalion-6b/discussions/8#63d09347623a3d1d1174efa9)